FrankTian0906/TakeHome/README.md

 Adding Google-maps on the app, which means users can check the positions of the airports and routes on the map.
  METHOD: users click the list item of the result.

+Update_20180916:

+optimizaing UI with new look and animation, new Google Maps style.